hotmodelsactress.com

 He was nominated for the British Academy Television Award for Best Actor for his role as Reggie in drama film A Rather English Marriage (1998).

-He won the British Academy Television Award, a Primetime Emmy Award and a Golden Globe Award for Best Actor for his role as Winston Churchill in biographical film The Gathering Storm (2002).
+He won the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film for his role as Winston Churchill in biographical film The Gathering Storm (2002).

 He was nominated for the British Academy Television Awards for Best Actor for his roles in television series: